dmzhtj/Equation_Emperor/README.md

 -------
 This is a convenient and intuitive equation solver mini-program with a user-friendly interface and simple operation.
 You can easily enter equations and quickly obtain solutions.
 It supports various types of equations to meet the needs of different scenarios, helping you efficiently solve mathematical problems.

-If you want to join us,please join this QQ group: 736465688😊😊😊
+If you want to join us,please join this QQ group:736465688😊😊😊

 <img src="https://github.com/user-attachments/assets/483544f8-f43b-43d7-a08e-cf843e94a783" width="380px">